Where's the growth? Euro zone still lacks investor appeal

 Even though many European companies are on average worth around the half of levels seen before the subprime crisis, some of these investors say the best buying opportunities may already be over.

-“Opportunities are everywhere in Europe, but at the end of the day it has to be priced right,” said Chen Feng, chairman of Hainan Airlines Group, which bought 48 percent of French airline Aigle Azur in October.
+“Opportunities are everywhere in Europe, but at the end of the day it has to be priced right,” said Chen Feng, chairman of Hainan Airlines Group (600211.SS), which bought 48 percent of French airline Aigle Azur in October.

 “If you can’t agree on the price, the deal is not going to happen, no matter what the economic situation is like ...
 If somebody thinks that everything is fine now and wants to price higher than what the market can pay, then obviously there’s going to be no deal.”